New Jersey Rockin' Rollers: 1994 season

 At the 1994 RHI player draft, held in February, the Rockin' Rollers selected identical twins Chris Ferraro and Peter Ferraro (both of whom signed with the New York Rangers instead), and inked female goaltender Manon Rhéaume; open tryouts were held at the South Mountain Arena in West Orange, New Jersey.
 The inaugural team included starting goalie Daniel Berthiaume and left wing Iain Duncan, both of whom had NHL experience, as well as minor league star Trevor Jobe, who led the team in scoring.
-New Jersey finished their first season at 11-10-1, good enough for fourth place in the Atlantic Division and a playoff spot; they were swept in the first round by Buffalo.
-At the box office, the Rockin' Rollers averaged 6,984 per match, third-best in 24-team RHI.
+New Jersey finished its first season at 11-10-1, good enough for fourth place in the Atlantic Division and a playoff spot; they were swept in the first round by Buffalo.
+At the box office, the Rockin' Rollers averaged 6,984 per game, third-best in 24-team RHI.

 The club made history in July as both the Rollers and their opponent, the Pittsburgh Phantoms, started female goaltenders; Rhéaume faced Pittsburgh's Erin Whitten, winning 10–7.